mojallal100-byte/Karst-Project/README.md

 # Karst-Project
 Karst Network-Spectral metrics

-This project analyzes a Karst graph structure using Python and NetworkX.
+This project analyzes a Karst graph structure using Python and NetworkX and generates structural and spectral metrics.

 ## Tools
 - Python